xiaolei-lab/SIMER/README.md

 SP <- annotation(SP)
 ```

-Users can alse use the inner real genetic map with ```species```, which can be "arabidopsis", "cattle", "chicken", "dog", "horse", "human", "maize", "mice", "pig", "rice".
+Users can alse use the inner real genetic map with ```species```, which can be "arabidopsis", "cattle", "chicken", "dog", "horse", "human", "maize", "mice", "pig", and "rice".

 ```r
 # Generate annotation simulation parameters